hermish/hkn-workshops/CS/todos-web-app/README.md

 This means that when a user clicks on the HTML button element produced by the view function and shown in the web browser, it will produce a `Msg` of `AddNewItem`!
 This is how our update function actually recieves `msg`s, and how the web app proceeds to work!

+Now all you must do is tap on the **COMPILE** button on the top of the editor.
+Try out your brand new web app!
+Does everything work!?

+> If you did get an error, read it carefuly and try to fix things!
+Then hit **COMPILE** again!

 ## That's a wrap!

 Below, is the finished code!
 And [here](https://ellie-app.com/4gWNjVCN76ga1) is a functioning demo, just in case!
 Well done!